Victoryismine52/mining-syndicate-platform/README.md

 `git` must be available in your PATH for repository cloning.

+### Overriding slide assets

+Default presentation slides are listed in `server/seeds/slides.json` using relative file names.
+At runtime, the server prefixes each entry with the first path from `PUBLIC_OBJECT_SEARCH_PATHS` to build full URLs.

+To customize slides for a deployment:

+1. Upload images to a bucket referenced by `PUBLIC_OBJECT_SEARCH_PATHS`.
+2. Replace file names in `server/seeds/slides.json` with your assets.
+3. Rerun `npm run db:seed` or create a new site to apply the changes.

+This allows each environment to ship branded decks without modifying source code.

 ### Memory storage mode

 Setting `STORAGE_MODE=memory` launches the API using JSON files loaded into RAM